gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 Meshplay’s build and release system incorporates many tools, organized into different workflows each triggered by different events.
 Meshplay’s build and release system does not run on a schedule, but is event-driven.
 GitHub Actions are used to define Meshplay’s CI workflows.
 New builds of Meshplay and its various components are automatically generated upon push, release, and other similar events, typically in relation to their respective master branches.

+{% include alert.html type="info" title="Meshplay Test Plan" content="The <a href='https://docs.google.com/document/d/1GrVdGHZAYeu6wHNLLoiaKNqBtk7enXE9XeDRCvdA4bY/edit#'>Meshplay Test Plan</a> is a comprehensive document that outlines the testing strategy for Meshplay and specific integration test cases.
+It includes a list of GitHub workflows and their purpose." %}

 ## Artifacts

 Today, Meshplay and Meshplay adapters are released as Docker container images, available on Docker Hub.
 Meshplay adapters are out-of-process adapters (meaning not compiled into the main Meshplay binary), and as such, are independent build artifacts and Helm charts.
 The Docker images are created and tagged with the git commit SHA, then pushed to Docker Hub automatically using GitHub Actions.
-Subsequently, when contributions containing content for the Helm charts of Meshplay and Meshplay Adapter are linted and merged, they will be pushed and released to [khulnasoft.com](https://github.com/khulnasoft/meshplay.io) Github page by GitHub Action automatically.
+Subsequently, when contributions containing content for the Helm charts of Meshplay and Meshplay Adapter are linted and merged, they will be pushed and released to [meshplay.khulnasoft.com](https://github.com/meshplay/meshplay.khulnasoft.com) Github page by GitHub Action automatically.

 ### Artifact Repositories